 This is UCSD's institutional commitment and the personal commitment of its Senior Vice Chancellor‑Academic Affairs who serves as the Coordinator of Academic Affirmative Action.
 Failure to execute this Academic Personnel Affirmative Action Program in full will not be tolerated.
 All personnel share in the responsibility to accomplish the objectives.

-    Coordinator of Academic Affirmative Action
+A. Coordinator of Academic Affirmative Action

 The Senior Vice Chancellor‑Academic Affairs serves as Coordinator of Academic Affirmative Action.
 The Senior Vice Chancellor‑Academic Affairs has been delegated responsibility for the effective implementation of all aspects of this Academic Personnel Affirmative Action Program and its procedures.
 The Coordinator of Academic Affirmative Action reports directly to the Chancellor.

-    Director-Office of Academic Affirmative Action
+B. Director-Office of Academic Affirmative Action

 The Director-Office of Academic Affirmative Action (Director-OAAA) assists and advises the Coordinator in all matters pertaining to academic affirmative action.

 By delegation from the Coordinator, the Director-OAAA: